awsdocs/amazon-efs-user-guide/doc_source/accessing-fs-nfs-permissions-per-user-subdirs.md

 Now user mike's home directory is a subdirectory, writable by mike, in the Amazon EFS file system\.
 If you unmount this mount target, the user can't access their EFS directory without remounting, which requires root permissions\.

-## Automatic Remounting on Reboot<a name="accessing-fs-nfs-permissions-per-user-subdirs-auto-mount-on-reboot"></a>
+## Automatic remounting on reboot<a name="accessing-fs-nfs-permissions-per-user-subdirs-auto-mount-on-reboot"></a>

  You can use the file `fstab` to automatically remount your file system after any system reboots\.
-For more information, see [Mounting your Amazon EFS file system automatically](mount-fs-auto-mount-onreboot.md)\.
+For more information, see [Mounting your Amazon EFS file system automatically](efs-mount-helper.md#mount-fs-auto-mount-onreboot)\.